House of the Damned (1963 film): Production

 Harry Spalding said he was inspired to write the film by the movie Freaks and wondering what happened to the sort of characters who used to work in freak shows in circuses.

 Exteriors are filmed at the former Bugsy Siegel Mansion (later owned by Madonna) in the Hollywood Hills overlooking Lake Hollywood reservoir.

 The movie was shot over seven days.

 Release

 Home media

 The film was released on DVD by 20th Century Fox on September 5, 2006.
-The company would release the film again in 2010 as a part of its 4-disk 75th Anniversary Studio Classics collection.
+The company would release the film again in 2010 as a part of its 4-disc 75th Anniversary Studio Classics collection.
 It was later released by Fox on June 27, 2017.

 Reception

 House of the Damned has received mixed reviews from critics.
 Author and film critic Leonard Maltin awarded the film two out of four stars, calling it "Modestly suspenseful" but criticized the film's ending as being "surprisingly wistful".

 Brett Gallman from Oh, the Horror! gave the film a mixed review, commending the film's moody cinematography, atmosphere, and occasional chills generated by the title house's tenants, but criticized the film's underwhelming revelation, and "failure to deliver on its intrigue".